Independence Memorial Hall

 Every architectural square inch of this monument is filled with lavish symbols of the island’s rich history and political freedom.
 At the entrance to the building is an imposing statue of D.S.
 Senanayake, Sri Lanka’s first prime minister, surrounded by four menacing stone lions with protruding eyes.
 These feral guardians were recreated from the lion statues of the 13th century Yapahuwa kingdom.
 The most prominent feature of the monument, the assembly hall, was inspired by the “Magul Maduwa,” the royal court of the King of Kandy, the last kingdom on the island.
 Incidentally, it was at the Magul Maduwa that the Kandyan chieftains handed over the island’s sovereignty to the British throne in 1815.

 The exterior of the assembly hall is decorated with “Punkalasas,” pots of plenty, which signify wealth and prosperity.
 The interior of the hall is supported by 60 pillars adorned with famous Embekke wood carvings from the 14th century Gampola kingdom.
 Made to the request of Premiere Senanayaka, who commissioned the building, it is said that he wanted a monument “worthy of this country’s long and impressive history.”
-Some of Sri Lanka’s most prominent architects labored over a number of sketches before the scrupulous premier granted his approval, making the Independence Memorial Hall one of the most meticulously designed buildings in the Colombo metropolis and even the whole country.
+Some of Sri Lanka’s most prominent architects labored over a number of sketches before the scrupulous premier granted his app

 Over het district Colombo